cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-xinaa15.md

   - iCraze
 ---

-XinaA15 is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires a app to re-apply the exploit after a reboot.
+XinaA15 is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.

 ::: warning